 She was ambitious, energetic, bright and creative.
 She loved poetry and music, and had once entertained the dream of attending college.
 Born on September 26, 1903 in Arkansas, to parents William Long and Goldie Jacquas, she struggled to raise a daughter, born when she was a teenager in Tulsa.
 To support herself and her little girl, she worked in Chicago nightclubs as a chorus line dancer.
 During the 1920s, she commanded a high salary for dancing in the speakeasies of Prohibition-Era Chicago.

 Fate stepped in as she turned 30.
 She began to get sick with a malfunctioning gall bladder.
 Her physical ailments changed her life forever.
 It directed her crash-course toward the only men in her circle who had money to pay for doctors.
-She dated Dillinger-gangster Harry Copeland before his arrest in
+She dated Dillinger-gangster Harry Copeland before his arrest.

 After that, she set her sights on Dillinger's close friend, John "Red" Hamilton.
 She nursed Hamilton back to health after his wounding in the East Chicago, Indiana bank robbery of January 15, 1934, where he recuperated in a residential house in Chicago.